c4miloarriagada/c4miloarriagada/README.md

 - 📫 How to reach me **camilo.arriagadav@gmail.com**

-- ⚡ Fun fact **Chill guy, i really appreciate deep conversations with a nice music.**
+- ⚡ Fun fact **A chill guy, i really appreciate a good conversation accompanied by a nice music**

 <h3 align="left">Connect with me:</h3>
 <p align="left">